Congratulations - you have completed .

 Which of the following factors put pressure on Native American territory in the southeastern US in the early 19th century?

-Rumors of gold and silver deposits on Native American land. | |
+Rumors of gold and silver deposits on Native American land.

-A desire to build factories and canals on Native American land. | |
+A desire to build factories and canals on Native American land.

-Soil depletion pushed farmers west in search of new land. | |
+Soil depletion pushed farmers west in search of new land.

-A desire to punish Native American tribes for supporting Union forces during the Civil War. |
+A desire to punish Native American tribes for supporting Union forces during the Civil War.

 The correct answer is (C).
 Intensive farming had depleted the nutrients in the soil and productivity fell.
 As a result, farmers — especially owners of large cotton plantations — sought more fertile land.

-Question 21 refers to the following excerpt from the Monroe Doctrine of 1823:
+Question 20 refers to the following excerpt:

 “With the existing colonies or dependencies of any European power we have not interfered and shall not interfere.
 But with the Governments who have declared their independence and maintained it, and whose independence we have, on great consideration and on just principles, acknowledged, we could not view any interposition for the purpose of oppressing them, or controlling in any other manner their destiny, by any European power in any other light than as the manifestation of an unfriendly disposition toward the United States.”